albar965/littlenavmap-manual/src/en/MENUS.rst

 .. figure:: ../images/turn_path.jpg

-    An aircraft turning in a procedure about to intecept the ILS after waypoint ``CI26B``
+    An aircraft turning in a procedure about to intercept the ILS after waypoint ``CI26B``

 .. _show-aircraft-endurance-map: